Reboot-Codes/clover/docs/docs/components/00-intro.md

 ## CORE

 Sensible default applications, lovingly designed parts, and dynamic expression packs to get you started.
-All parts are build using best-practices, and are considered to be fully supported and used as an immutable fallback when it comes to software.
+All parts are built using best-practices, and are considered to be fully supported and used as an immutable fallback when it comes to software.

 ## Spanner